ioBroker/adapter-core/README.md

 ## Tips while working on this module

 - `npm run build` creates a clean rebuild of the module.
-This is done automatically before every build
+This is done automatically before every build;
-- `npm run lint` checks for linting errors
+- `npm run lint` checks for linting errors;
 - `npm run watch` creates an initial build and then incrementally compiles the changes while working.

 ## Errors in the definitions?